New Article · Farm to Furnace: How Coconut Shells Move Across Tamil Nadu, Kerala, and Karnataka · Read Now →

 4 Plants

-Located in Tamil Nadu's coconut belt.
+Located across Karnataka and Tamil Nadu's coconut belt.
 Produces premium biocarbon for India's activated carbon manufacturing cluster.

 Prosopis Biocarbon